yclas/documentation/2014-10-08-seo-classifieds-website.md

 Remember that [Open Classifieds](http://open-classifieds.com) doesn't do all the work for you but it gives you a good push on the right track but make sure you keep on link building, creating content, maintaining good language on the site and no link or keyword cluttering.

-I would like it if you shared **your experience** with doing SEO for classifieds website with us! post it in the **comment section** below and let us know what helped/didn?t help you.
+I would like it if you shared **your experience** with doing SEO for classifieds website with us!
+Post it in the **comment section** below and let us know what helped/didn't help you.

 <!--title: How to do SEO for Classifieds Website
 link: http://open-classifieds.com/2014/10/08/seo-classifieds-website/